sheepsixteen/spacesheep/_posts/2020-07-13-i-know-html-now-what.md

 title: I know html, now what?
 date: 2020-07-13 16:56 +0100
 learn:
-  - hosting a basic website on vercel, netlify, and github pages
+  - hosting a basic website on GitHub pages
 ---

 # I know HTML, now what?